gustavoalara/Touchmote-4IR/README.md

 Touchmote
 ==============
-Introducing Touchmote, a Windows app to control the Windows 8 Metro interface from your couch.<br />
+Introducing Touchmote, a Windows app to control the Windows 8 Metro interface from your couch started by Symphax and improved by Ryochan7, Suegrini and others.<br />
 Swipe, scroll and tap by pointing your Wiimote on your screen or HDTV.

-Visit http://touchmote.net/ for a compiled installer.

 Touchmote is based on the WiiTUIO project which allows data from a Wii Remote to be translated as genuine Windows touch events.<br />
-Touch position is calculated using the Wii Sensor Bar.<br />
+Touch position is calculated using One Wii Sensor Bar (upside or downside), 2 Wii Sensor Bar (one upside and one downside), 4 IR Leds on a square arrangement or 4 IR Leds on a diamond arrangement.<br />

 The application is developed in primarily C# .NET 4.5 and some C++.

 Prerequisites
 ==============
+At least:

 1x Nintendo Wii Remote<br />
 1x Wireless Wii Sensor Bar<br />
-1x Bluetooth enabled computer with Windows 8
+1x Bluetooth enabled computer with Windows 8/10/11

 Bug reports
 ==============